Her essays have been featured in The Hollywood Reporter, The Los Angeles Times, The New York Times, The Washington Post, and more.

 Melissa lives in Los Angeles, CA. Widowish, a memoir, has been named one of the "best books on grief" and is her first book.

 Author Melissa Gould.
-Widowish is named one of the best books on grief and one of the best books for
+Widowish has been named one of the Best Grief Books of All Time!